AlexiWolf/input_helper/README.md

 The main job of Input Helper is to provide a single, unified way to process input from any input framework.

+### Project Status

+**NOTE:** Input Helper is still in the planning / testing stages.
+It is not ready for use at the moment.

 ### The Problem

 Most libraries that take user input do so in a library-specific way.
 In order to use the library, you must write